Christmas is for Miracles

 She'd been handed a Christmas miracle, starting out the rest of her life with a man who truly loved her.

-Note: Verses are from the New International Version of the Bible, with copyright information on the links page of this website.
+Note: Verses are from the New International Version of the Bible, with copyright information on the about/contact page of this website.